 Ocean acidification is occurring at a rapid pace, according to a paper in the 26 August 2019 issue of Nature Climate Change.
 As one result, diatom silica production is rapidly declining.
 This rapid demise in plankton is of primary concern to those of us who depend upon the ocean for food or oxygen.

 Finally, a paper in Geosciences dated 23 November 2018 indicates up to 8516 ppm by volume in the Yamal region of Siberia, indicating the great potential for terrestrial permafrost to warm the planet in the near future.
 An article in the 1 July 2019 issue of Nature Geoscience indicates “a loss of soil carbon of 5.4% per year.”
 In other words, it is not only the 50-Gt burst of methane described by Shakhova and colleagues as “highly possible for abrupt release at any time” in 2008 that poses an existential threat based on methane alone.
+A paper in the 30 October 2019 issue of Nature Climate Change indicates abrupt, not gradual, release of methane from terrestrial permafrost.
 As one who loves life, my gratification from these most conservative of sources is overwhelmed by my sadness at the loss.

 To put it simply, our fate as a species is sealed.
 We’re headed for extinction in the very near term despite warnings dating more than 150 years.
 It’s a tragic tale.
 And, as foretold by evolutionary biologist George C. Williams, our species hardly made a squeak as the hammer dropped.